 Successful applicants must acknowledge the financial or other support provided by the Australian Volunteers Program, funded by the Australian Government, in any publications, promotional materials, announcements, events and activities in relation to the activity, or any products or processes developed as a result of it.

-What sort of project will be funded in Round 6?
+What sorts of projects will be funded this round?

-We are seeking projects which effectively respond to local needs and support outcomes.
-Some examples of the types of projects, include those which:
+We are seeking projects which effectively respond to local needs and support outcomes, for example those which:

 - Strengthen knowledge and leadership within communities

 - Create a network of stakeholders to share knowledge and resources